mckunkel/clas12docs/OfflineSoftware/source/reconstruction/fastMonteCarlo.rst

 ================================

 The fast MC class can also analyze individual particles for acceptance.
-In the example below we generate random electron with given energy and agular constrains.
+In the example below we generate random electron with given energy and angular constrains.
 Then we pass it to fast MC class, if returned particle had momentum =0, then particle was not reconstructed by detector:

 .. code-block:: java